Tomasz Siemoniak

-Tomasz Siemoniak (/pl/ born 2 July 1967) is a Polish politician of the Civic Platform (PO) served as Minister of the Interior and Administration in the government of Donald Tusk from May 2024 to July 2025. he also served as Minister of National Defence in the governments of Prime Ministers Donald Tusk and Ewa Kopacz from 2 August 2011 to 16 November 2015 and Deputy Prime Minister of Poland under Kopacz from 22 September 2014 to 16 November 2015.
+Tomasz Siemoniak (Note: /pl/) (born 2 July 1967) is a Polish politician of the Civic Platform (PO) served as Minister of the Interior and Administration in the government of Donald Tusk from May 2024 to July 2025. he also served as Minister of National Defence in the governments of Prime Ministers Donald Tusk and Ewa Kopacz from 2 August 2011 to 16 November 2015 and Deputy Prime Minister of Poland under Kopacz from 22 September 2014 to 16 November 2015.

 Early life and education

 Siemoniak was born on 2 July 1967.
 He graduated from the Foreign Trade Faculty of the Warsaw School of Economics.
 He also studied at the University of Duisburg, where he went on a scholarship.
 During his university education, he was the head of the Independent Students' Association (NZS).

 Early career

 Siemoniak began his career at the Polish public broadcasting unit, Telewizja Polska, as the director of the office for field branches and general director of TVP1.
 His tenure lasted from 1994 to 1996.
 He served as the director of the press and information office at the Ministry of National Defense from 1998 to 2000.